4 Employee Engagement Mistakes You Should Avoid

 Mistake# 2: Not Tracking Employee Engagement:

 Most companies are unaware of how engaged their workforce is or where they need improvement.
 Measuring employee engagement is essential to know your teams general attitude toward their jobs and your company as a whole.
 Conducting yearly surveys is one of the easiest ways to measure employee engagement.
-You can utilize employee engagement apps like Ezzely to run these surveys giving everyone the convenience of answering your questions right on their computer or smartphone.
+You can utilize employee engagement app like Ezzely to run these surveys giving everyone the convenience of answering your questions right on their computer or smartphone.

 Mistake# 3: Not Providing Training:

-A training program is necessary to improve your employees’ skills on a constant basis.
+A employee training program is necessary to improve their skills on a constant basis.
 Provide them with practical and hands-on experiences to give them a more engaging way to do initial and continued training.
 It will boost their confidence and encourage them to operate at the best of their ability.
 Untrained employees can often times feel unsupported and lost – which is why training is essential to your teams engagement.

 Mistake# 4: Not Showing Trust:

 Don’t you share company news, both good and bad, with your people?